tai-euler/reddit_imgur_locator/README.md

 # reddit_scripts
-written in python 2.7 with praw(The Python Reddit API Wrapper)
+The scripts are based on python 2.7 using praw(The Python Reddit API Wrapper)

 praw latest documentation: ```praw.readthedocs.io/en/latest/```